-The Group has recognised retirement benefit obligations of Rs 433,486,186 as at 30 June 2020.
+The Group has recognised retirement benefit obligations of Rs 443,451,361 as at 30 June 2021.

-Management has applied independent judgement in choosing appropriate actuarial assumptions to determine the retirement benefit obligations and has involved an actuary to calculate the obligations.
-These assumptions can have a material impact on the liability.
+Management has estimated the retirement benefit obligations arising and has not involved an actuary to calculate the obligations at reporting date.

-Accordingly, the valuation of retirement benefit obligations is considered to be a key audit matter due to the significance of the balance in the consolidated financial statements as a whole, combined with the judgement associated for determining the appropriate actuarial assumptions.
+Accordingly, the estimation of retirement benefit obligations is considered to be a key audit matter due to the significance of the balance in the consolidated financial statements as a whole.

-The significant assumptions used have been disclosed in note 21.
+The significant assumptions used have been disclosed in note 21

-The procedures performed included the following:
+Our audit procedures included the following: